cepthomas/Notr/README.md

 Built for ST4 on Windows.
 Linux and OSX should be ok but are minimally tested - PRs welcome.

-Note that the example files use Windows filename conventions but should translate to linux/OSX easuily.

 ## Features